Observing Passover

 How should the modern family observe Passover today?

 When should we observe it?
-First, we too should do our best to determine when the month of Aviv is and observe it as instructed in the scriptures (Numbers 9:2; Leviticus 23), regardless of where we are (Joshua 5:10).
+First, we too should do our best to determine when the month of Abib is and observe it as instructed in the scriptures (Numbers 9:2; Leviticus 23), regardless of where we are (Joshua 5:10).

-A little bit of yeast is ok for the body, but too much can cause infections or other health issues.
 See how good our Abba is?
-He gave practical instruction to His children that would benefit their health, both physical and spiritual, but we are commanded to get yeast out of our homes during this time each year.
+He gave practical instruction to His children that would benefit their health, both physically and spiritually.,

+Is there a ritual we should perform, or specific commandments to observe?
 There are some beautiful man-made traditions, but biblically, there are few "rituals" or "traditions" to perform.
-For the modern family, however, it is prudent to tell the biblical stories about Passover, to keep us in remembrance of the purpose for this holy day, to eat the unleavened bread and bitter herbs and assemble with others.
+For the modern family, however, it is prudent to tell the biblical stories about Passover, to keep us in remembrance of the purpose for this holy day, to eat the unleavened bread and bitter herbs, and assemble with others, but the requirement for Passover is simple.

 There is so much that the Bible has to say on this subject.
 We can find many scriptures in the Bible revealing more about Passover.
 We encourage you to be good Bereans to search out for yourselves all that the Word of YHVH has to say on this very important subject.